Skip to main content

 How Is It Calculated?

-The user_objective_accomplished score is derived using an LLM-as-a-judge approach with strict correctness criteria:
+The user_objective_accomplished score is derived using an LLM-as-a-judge approach with strict correctness criteria and a chain-of-thought style evaluation:

 1. Goal Identification: Determine the user’s stated objective.

-2. Agent Response Evaluation: Analyze how the agent attempted to fulfill the goal.
+2. Agent Response Evaluation: Analyze how the agent attempted to fulfill the goal across the conversation and examine the final actual_output.

 Based on this process, the LLM assigns a binary score: